Invitation to Fasting

 “I am the bread of life.
 Whoever comes to me will never go hungry, and whoever believes in me will never be thirsty.”John 6:35

-As you practice a 24-hour fast on Wednesdays from August 18th to September 14th, we recommend this prayer to help draw you closer to God:
+As you practice a 24-hour fast on Wednesdays, we recommend this prayer to help draw you closer to God:

 Thank you, Creator God.